ga-wdi-boston/rails-activerecord-one-to-many/README.md

 lost.album
 ```

 Here we have remove the album from the DB but there are still _orphaned_ children songs in the DB.
-We have corrupted the data by leaving a foreign key reference in two songs to a _non-existent_ album. _Not good_.
+We have corrupted the data by leaving a foreign key reference in two songs to a _non-existent_ album.
+Not good.

-Lets fix this by restoring the DB to a good state by seeding the DB.
+Let's fix this by restoring the DB to a good state by seeding the DB.

 ```
 Album.delete_all